idkwhyanurag/Diabetes-Detection-ML-Project/README.md

-## Diabetes Detection ML Project
+# Diabetes Detection ML Project
-# Pima Indians Diabetes Prediction

 ## Project Overview
 This project predicts whether a patient has diabetes using the **Pima Indians Diabetes Dataset**.